 Now that you're an expert on home insurance coverage, it's time to go shopping!
 Shopping for home insurance can be confusing.
 There are many ways to find quotes, but no matter what path you take, you will eventually end up at a home insurance agent (like me).
 No one can sell you insurance if they are not licensed.
 There are many lead generation sites out there that advertise the ability to compare quotes, but in reality they cannot sell you insurance without an insurance license.
 They can sell your information to licensed insurance agents or insurance carriers though.
-If you like shopping online (we do!), always check that website you are using is a licensed insurance agency or carrier before submitting your personal information, unless you are ok with your information being sold to the highest bidder.
+If you like online shopping (we do!), always check that website you are using is a licensed insurance agency or carrier before submitting your personal information.

 While 90% of homeowners start their insurance shopping online, the majority end up finalizing the purchase offline.
 Here are the 3 ways you can actually finalize or buy your homeowners insurance: